The school bell rang.

 There were no princesses or handsome princes or snow queens.

-There were no magic mirrors, poisoned apples or pretty girls locked in towers and there were no enchanted castles that I had ever seen.
+There were no magic mirrors, poisoned apples or pretty girls locked in towers and there were no enchanted castles.

 I had watched my mother struggle.